TECH279-2019: Equine Anatomy Non-Interactive

 This course has been RACE approved for veterinary technicians/technologists.(22-30733)

-This course will consist of 2 (two) non-interactive modules that are in the form of videos to be watched.
-Modules will include quizzes, handouts to be read, and a mandatory end of course test.
+This course will consist of 2 (two) non-interactive segments that are in the form of videos to be watched.
+Segments will also include quizzes, handouts to be read, and a mandatory end of course test.
 To earn a certificate of participation, you must attain a score of 80% or higher on the end of course test.
-The two modules and reading library handouts should take the participant a minimum of 60 minutes total.
-Participants must complete participation requirements by December 31, 2018 to be eligible to earn a certificate of participation.
+The two segments and reading library handouts should take the participant a minimum of 60 minutes total.
+Participants must complete participation requirements by December 31, 2019 to be eligible to earn a certificate of participation.

 Total Time: 30 Minutes